EricMontague/Datastructures-and-Algorithms/README.md

 # Datastructures-and-Algorithms
-On my journey of learning CS Fundamentals, I decided to make this repo as a personal study guide for basic data structures and algorithms.
-This repo contains my implementations of various data structures and algorithms as well as brief descriptions, time complexities of operations, as well ass advantages and disadvantages of certain implementations below.
+On my journey of prepping for technical interviews, I decided to make this repo as a personal study guide for basic data structures and algorithms.
+This repo contains my implementations of various data structures and algorithms as well as brief descriptions, time complexities of operations, as well as advantages and disadvantages of certain implementations below.

 ## Data Structures